 Of course you should still honor your body and rest when you need to, but don’t use that as an excuse to be lazy.

 Conquer your fear and step up to the plate first.
 You might be surprised at what you can accomplish, and how great you feel, when you do.

 3. Wake-Up Earlier and Play Outside

-The sun is shining earlier and staying out later, gently waking what was dormant with its emerging brilliance.
-Support the stirring exuberance inside of you and experiment by starting your day with the sun.
+The sun is shining earlier and staying out later.
+Support your internal rhythms and experiment by starting your day with the sun.

 What are your springtime rituals?
 Leave a comment below!